 Use the Right Content Marketing Metrics and Strategy to Produce Real Results

 I believe it is a very exciting time for content marketing.
-Some say that this will be its big year, e.g. see 2012 is the Year of Content Marketing; and Windmill Networking columnist Judy Gombita shared this post about a Content Marketing Institute study that projected an increase in spending and said it “remains a top priority for marketers in 2012”).
+Some say that this will be its big year, and Maximize Social Business columnist Judy Gombita shared this post about a Content Marketing Institute study that projected an increase in spending and said it “remains a top priority for marketers in 2012”).